Funds have been carefully calculated (in CAD) to cover the full costs of:

 I tried for a while to push myself to dress more feminine and wear makeup in order to bury that feeling, hoping it'd go away.

-When puberty hit, I wasn't excited, I dreaded it, I didn't want to be ogled or looked at like women are, going as far as saying that it made me feel disgusted isn't an understatement.
+When puberty hit, I dreaded it, I didn't want to be ogled or looked at like women are, going as far as saying that it made me feel disgusted isn't an understatement.

-I was fifteen when I publicly began my transition and started testosterone.
-I'd tried a children's
+I was 15 when I socially began my transition.
+Later, I'd tried a children's

 The only real question asked was if I was sure my dysphoria wasn't a result of anything else.
-I'd thought, "Well, I'm disgusted with being looked at as a girl, I love doing everything a boy does, so my 'dysphoria' must be gender dysphoria", so my answer was no. Even then, I was a kid, barely fifteen, I wanted what I wanted and I wasn't going to put a lot of thought into it.
+I'd thought, "Well, I'm disgusted with being looked at as a girl, I love doing everything a boy does, so my 'dysphoria' must be gender dysphoria", so my answer was no. Even then, I was young, I had so much going on, so much trauma on my plate and I wasn't going to put a lot of thought into what I was convinced would make it better.

 I had check-ins with a youth practitioner since then, asking me how I was feeling.
 She switched